 What Makes Mapex Snare Drums Good?

 The biggest draw factors for Mapex snare drums are the multiple shell options available, the SONIClear bearing edges, and the Sonic Saver or Power Hoops.
-Top-quality Mapex snare drums are also surprisingly affordable compared to professional snares from other brands.
+Some of the best snare drums from Mapex are also surprisingly affordable compared to professional snares from other brands.

 Most Black Panther snare drums fall within the $300 to $600 range, whereas other top snare lines from major brands cost from $600 to $2000.